Hambleden, St Mary's Church

 Attraction Type: Historic Church

 Location: Off the A4155, in the centre of Hambleden just off the green.
-There is a free car park, well signposted from the village centre, about 2-minutes walk from the churchyard.
+There is a free car park, well signposted from the village centre, about two-minutes walk from the churchyard.

 Website: Hambleden, St Mary's Church